uber/uber-poet/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/2983/badge)](https://bestpractices.coreinfrastructure.org/projects/2983)
 [![Build Status](https://travis-ci.com/uber-common/uber-poet.svg?token=TZiRzWx6Zx4p4Kb4VxAB&branch=master)](https://travis-ci.com/uber-common/uber-poet)

-This python app makes mock Xcode Swift app projects with [Buck](https://buckbuild.com/), [Bazel](https://bazel.build/) and [CocoaPods](https://cocoapods.org).
-It lets us test different Swift module configurations to see how much build speed is affected by different [dependency graphs](docs/layer_types.md) with identical amounts of code.
+This python app makes mock Xcode Swift / ObjC app projects with [Buck](https://buckbuild.com/), [Bazel](https://bazel.build/) and [CocoaPods](https://cocoapods.org).
+It lets us test different Swift / ObjC module configurations to see how much build speed is affected by different [dependency graphs](docs/layer_types.md) with identical amounts of code.
 There are two main command line apps:

 * `genproj.py` which generates one app which you have to build manually yourself.
 Either with `buck`, `bazel` or `xcodebuild`.
 * `multisuite.py`, which generates all module configs, builds them, records how long they take to build into a CSV and outputs it's results to a directory passed in the command line.
 Essentially a benchmark test suite.
 Can take several hours to run depending how many lines of code each app takes.